niktion9/cse15l-lab-reports/LabReport3.md

 5
 nikitha@Nikithas-MacBook-Pro technical %
 ```
 Explanation: I used ```grep -c ``` and passed to the arguments "President" and "government/About_LSC/conference_highlights.txt" as the pattern to find and the location to find it in.
-This return 5, showing that "President" was mentioned five times.
+This returned 5, showing that "President" was mentioned five times.
 This important because since the text file is about a highlights of a conference, I can figure out how many times a leader or important candidate's name is mentioned, rather than reading through the whole file.
+In a way it given a numerical summary about how much important information is there!

 Example 2:
 ```